lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 He has been consulting Bluesky Digitech team in office equipment repairs and maintenance since 2012.
 Due to his extensive experience, he is a bit of a celebrity among repair technicians.
 Many banks, schools and hospitals in Ondo and Osun states are among his current customers.
-He is Ecopath's regional sales manager (RSM) in South-east and North-west states.
+He is Ecopath's regional sales manager (RSM) in South and South-east states.

 **Bode Onileowo** has a background in Agricultural Economics.
 Since completing the apprenticeship at Bluesky Digitech in office equipment installation, maintenance and repairs, he has established an impressive professional network in Ekiti and Kwara states.